Cyb3r-Jak3/MetaStalk/CONTRIBUTING.md

 If you are looking to submit a pull request then please do so on [GitLab](https://gitlab.com/Cyb3r-Jak3/MetaStalk) because all development is done there.
 Any pull request that is opened on GitHub will be closed and I mirror it on GitLab.

 Please open issues on [GitLab](https://gitlab.com/Cyb3r-Jak3/MetaStalk/issues).
-If you do not have a GitLab account, send then please email service desk( [incoming+cyb3r-jak3-metastalk-15263483-issue-@incoming.gitlab.com](mailto:incoming+cyb3r-jak3-metastalk-15263483-issue-@incoming.gitlab.com)).
+If you do not have a GitLab account, send then please email [service desk](mailto:incoming+cyb3r-jak3-metastalk-15263483-issue-@incoming.gitlab.com).

 ## Getting starting